georgestephenson/aws-solution-architect-associate/notes/05-RDS.md

 - Reduce failover time
 - Must be accessed from VPC not publicly
 - Lambda functions - can scale to many functions, for RDS proxy can pool all into RDS proxy (which is itself scalable)

+## SSL

+RDS can be configured to SSL certificates in transit.